somePythonProgrammer/skyShooter/README.md

-# TowerSeige!
+# skyShooter

-break the fort wall!
+break the sky pyramid!